 Sweet Potato-Cauliflower Gratin with Crispy Sage Leaves

-Packed with antioxidants, this dish is as healthy as it is flavorful.
-It uses a lightened-up bechamel sauce, so you get the richness without the butter.
+This dish uses a lightened-up bechamel sauce, so you get the richness without the butter.
 And the fancy sage garnish couldn't be easier: All you need is 10 seconds to flash-fry the fresh leaves in some vegetable oil.

 - Servings: 8